thefreshuk/thefresh-test/README.md

 2. We don't want you to rush or go overboard.
 Work at your own pace, don't rush or be a perfectionist.
 We understand scope can force certain decisions - take those decisions and explain why
+3. We don't expect you to complete everything too.
+As above, we want you to show us where you draw the line on dropping standards to get things over the line
 3. We will give you something relevant to our domain.
 We're not going to ask you to rotate a binary tree or implement A* path finding.
 These exercises are things you could work on in an interation